Sarah Foot: Early life and education

 Foot was born on 23 February 1961 and is the daughter of the military historian M. R. D. Foot and his second wife Elizabeth.
 She was educated until 1979 at Withington Girls' School in Manchester.
-She then went up to Newnham College, Cambridge, to study at the Department of Anglo-Saxon, Norse, and Celtic, where she was taught by, amongst others, Rosamond McKitterick and Simon Keynes.
-She graduated with a Bachelor of Arts (BA) degree in 1984: as per tradition, her BA was promoted to a Master of Arts (MA Cantab).
-She was awarded her Doctor of Philosophy (PhD) degree in 1990: her doctoral thesis, written under the supervision of Rosamond McKitterick, was titled Anglo-Saxon Ministers, AD 597 – ca. 900.
+She then went up to Newnham College, Cambridge, to study at the Department of Anglo-Saxon, Norse, and Celtic, where she was taught by, amongst others, Rosamond McKitterick and Simon Keynes, completing the Anglo-Saxon, Norse and Celtic tripos in 1983.
+She graduated with a Bachelor of Arts (BA) degree in 1984; as per tradition, her BA was promoted to a Master of Arts (MA Cantab).
+She was awarded her Doctor of Philosophy (PhD) degree in 1990: her doctoral thesis, written under the supervision of Rosamond McKitterick, was titled Anglo-Saxon Minsters, AD 597 – ca. 900.

-Academic career
+Academic career and ordained ministry

 Foot was, from 1989 to 1990, research fellow at Gonville and Caius College, Cambridge, before becoming a fellow and tutor there.
 In 1993 she took up a lectureship at the University of Sheffield, being promoted to senior lecturer in 2001.
 In 2004, she was appointed to the newly established chair of Early Medieval History.

 On 22 February 2007 Queen Elizabeth II appointed Foot to the Regius Chair of Ecclesiastical History at the University of Oxford.
 She is the first woman ever to hold this chair.
 Postholders are expected to lead research and develop graduate studies within their areas of specialisation and to take a leading part in developing the work of the Oxford theology faculty.
-The professorship is also annexed to a canonry at Christ Church, although the post-holder need only be a layperson; and at a special ceremony on 6 October 2007 Foot was installed as residentiary canon of the cathedral.
+The professorship is also annexed to a canonry at Christ Church, although the post-holder need be only a layperson; at a special ceremony on 6 October 2007 Foot was installed as residentiary canon of the cathedral.